enthought/traits/docs/source/TUIUG/advanced_view.rst

 Group for each model object, and to use two model objects of the same class.
 Note, however, that neither is a requirement.

+.. index:: extended trait names; Item name attribute

 Notice that the Item definitions in Example 7 use the same type of extended trait attribute syntax as is supported for the on_trait_change() dynamic trait change notification method.
-In fact, Item name attributes can reference any trait attribute that is reachable from an object in the context.
+In fact, Item **name** attributes can reference any trait attribute that is reachable from an object in the context.
 This is true regardless of whether the context contains a single object or multiple objects.
 For example::